- Problem Solving

 This is done through a Mastery Curriculum, ensuring that all of our children develop a deep and sustainable understanding of mathematical concepts promoting a rich understanding of mathematical concepts, taught in small steps in a systematic way.

 We strive to offer a Maths curriculum which is consistent and progressive.
 We continuously look at ways in which we can enhance the teaching and learning of mathematics within our school.
-All teachers are passionate about the teaching of mathematics, and strive to ensure context of mathematics is firmly embedded in the immersive learning experiences for all children.
+All of our teachers are passionate about the teaching of mathematics, and strive to ensure context of mathematics is firmly embedded in the immersive learning experiences for all children.

 At Mount Hawke Academy, we have been fortunate enough to work with Shelley Beckerleg (NCETM Professional Development Lead, Specialist Leader of Education, Maths Mastery Lead for Aspire Academy Trust) in order to further improve the teaching and learning of mathematics.

-For 2018-2019 we are continuing our journey with a new goal – we are committed to ensuring that we give children every opportunity to move their understanding of maths into GDS (Greater Depth Standard) throughout the school.
+We are continuing our journey with a new goal – we are committed to ensuring that we give children every opportunity to move their understanding of maths into GDS (Greater Depth Standard) throughout the school.
 To aid this, we have provided internal staff training on GDS questioning and held staff reflection sessions on what constitutes GDS questioning.
 Children are challenged in lessons to strive to challenge themselves with GDS work.

 Examples of GDS question stems are: